RedefiningReality/Cobalt-Strike/README.md

 ### Copyright Disclaimer
 I was careful to avoid any copyright infringement with the resources I publicly provided in this repo.
 Here are two areas where copyright might come into question:
 1. I include my modifications to the Cobalt Strike process injection and sleep mask kits from Fortra, which are closed-source.
 However, I only provided files to which I made modifications, and I replaced all portions of the code that were not my own with a comment stating *redacted*.
 Should you choose to use these resources, you'll have to copy my code portions over from this repo to the corresponding files in the kits.

+### Note
+I do this research for fun because this is my passion.
+If you like what I do and would like me to be part of your offensive team, feel free to reach out to me at johnford.security@proton.me or [connect with me on LinkedIn](https://www.linkedin.com/in/johnfordsecurity/).
-2. In my loader, I included code taken directly from the Zero-Point Security Red Team Ops II course.
+3. In my loader, I included code taken directly from the Zero-Point Security Red Team Ops II course.
 However, this code is publicly available and easily-obtainable online as well.
 Telling ChatGPT to "write C++ code using WinHTTP to download a file and save it to an std::vector\<BYTE\>" yields almost the exact same code for the Download function, and the NtMapViewOfSection technique is [publicly documented](https://www.ired.team/offensive-security/code-injection-process-injection/ntcreatesection-+-ntmapviewofsection-code-injection) in various locations, making use of the same Windows API function calls in the same order.
 Also keep in mind this repo doesn't come close to being a substitute for [the course](https://training.zeropointsecurity.co.uk/courses/red-team-ops-ii) itself, which in my opinion is absolutely worth taking.